 Georges Seurat, A Sunday on La Grande Jatte — 1884, 1884–1886.
 The Art Institute of Chicago.

-For the best view of this performance, more centered seats are recommended.
+For the best view of this performance, more centered seats are strongly recommended.

-Also: This performance will use theatrical smoke and haze, as well as strobe lighting effects.
+Also: This performance will use strobe lighting effects.

 PoliciesFor this University Theatre event, each University of Iowa or other college student must present their student ID to attend the performance with a student ticket.